projectgesehen/shade/README.md

 # shade
 <h1>Shade is an easy to use PowerShell module to test website status.
-Shade will send email alerts if any of your test fail and also genrates a HTML report under your home folder like so C:\users\yourusername\shade\domains.html.
+Shade will send email alerts if any of your test fail and also generates a HTML report under your home folder like so C:\users\yourusername\shade\domains.html.

 Steps to use Shade:
   1. Run Set-ShadeEmail to configure your SMTP settings.
 NOTE MFA isn't supported and you'll need to setup an app password on platforms like gmail.com or        outlook.com.